jcrespoortega/Airport--Graph-Modelling-and-Visualization/visualization/README.md

 # Visualazation

 At this point of the proyect the data is alredy clean and modelling as a graph with all the features.
-It is time to make a visualization with the idea of present the information in an apealling and clear way.
+It is time to make a visualization with the idea of presenting the information in an apealling and clear way.

 d3.js was the Javascript Library which was selected to preform this task.
 Both graph represent the same system but one take as a metric degree centrality and the other Page Rank as their titles shows.
 The value of that quantities are related to nodes sizes.